 - Renewable Heat or Power Generation.- a sliding scale of rates relief is available for certain premises designated by the Scottish Government e.g windfarms;

-- 2020 Revaluation Transitional Relief Scheme - limits the increase in 2020 bills for businesses in some sectors to a 12.50% real terms increase for each year in comparison with 2016 bills.
-Note: this scheme is not a continuation of the 2017, 2018 or 2019 scheme and a new application must be made.
-Relief cannot be carried forward; - page under construction
+- 2022 Revaluation Transitional Relief Scheme (page under construction) - limits the increase in 2022 bills for businesses in some sectors to a 12.50% real terms increase for each year in comparison with 2016 bills.
+Note: this scheme is not a continuation of the previous schemes and a new application must be made.
+Relief cannot be carried forward.

 - Rural Relief - reduces the amount of rates payable by general stores, Post Offices, petrol filling stations, public houses and hotels in designated rural communities;

 - Shootings Relief - shooting rights which are unused or lands with no commercial shooting or stalking undertaken, may be entitled to 100% relief;

 - Small Business Bonus Scheme - reduces the rates payable by small businesses with properties in Scotland which are actively occupied;

 - Sports Club Relief - up to 100% rates relief is available if a property is occupied by a sports club;